ohdearapp/ohdear-cli/README.md

 > **Requires [PHP 7.3+](https://php.net/releases)**

-Require Oh Dear CLI cloning this repository to any location on your system:
+Require Oh Dear CLI by cloning this repository to any location on your system:

 ```bash
 git clone https://github.com/nunomaduro/ohdear-cli